luandretta/worth-a-trip-drf/README.md

 ## 🧠 Future implementations

-Besides the features were registered as Won't Have in the MoSCoW prioritization in the User Stories, the future implementations I would like to:
+Besides the features were registered as Won't Have in the MoSCoW prioritization in the User Stories, the future implementations I would like to implement:

 * Prepopulate the login fields after a user registers on the site and is redirected to the login page - this is good UX as we shouldn't expect a user to fill in the form with information we already have.
 * Filter for trip type